Balanitis (Penile Inflammation): UK Online Doctor Guide

 - Good genital hygiene with plain warm water often helps.

-- Antifungal or steroid creams treat most cases.
+- Treatment or steroid creams treat most cases.

 - Recurrent balanitis may need investigation for diabetes.